jakob949/Curation_of_MIBiG_DB_using_NLP/README.md

 - `journal_distribution_of_pos_data.py`: Produces a plot of journal distribution

 ### Models
+- `BERT_abstract.py`: BERT pre-trained on PubMed articles.
+Used to predict if new literature is relevant for inclusion in the MiBIG DB.
 - `bioGPT.py`: GPT-2 pre-trained on PubMed articles.
 Used to predict if new literature is relevant for inclusion in the MiBIG DB.
 - `simple_models_for_pos_neg_classifier.py`: Three simple models, majority voting, a novel model based on word frequencies in abstract, and Support Vector Machine.
 All three models are used to predict if new literature is relevant for inclusion in the MiBIG DB.
 - `T5.py`: T5 encoder-decoder model.
 Can be used to predict either SMILES based on the gene names or activity of secondary metabolite based on SMILES or whether literature should be included in MiBIG.